HFA19SCM15L/JobRecommend/README.md

 # Job Search & Recommendation Platform

 ## Overview
 This project is a job search and recommendation web application designed to provide users with job recommendations based on their profiles and search history.
-Developed between July 2021 and August 2021, this application showcases the use of modern web technologies and cloud-based functionalities.

 ## Features
 - Job search functionality using AJAX for a smooth user experience.